Lucia's Blog: 2020-03-22

 Psalm 104

 Are we alone in the Universe, orphans of a great primordial explosion?
-If we are just an accident of the cosmos, we have no purpose, there is no order or beauty, or reason to do what is "right" or morally responsible.
-Thanks be to God, we are not alone and our benefactor is a caring, all-wise Creator who delights in beauty and fills the world with His glory.
+If we are just an accident of the cosmos, we have no purpose; there is no order, beauty, or reason to do what is "right" or morally responsible.
+Thanks be to God, we are not alone, and our benefactor is a caring, all-wise Creator who delights in beauty and fills the world with His glory.
 The world is His handiwork.
-He is sovereign, and His magnificence fills His creation.
+He is sovereign, and His magnificence fills His Creation.
 God has sovereign rights over the world because He crafted it as He willed.
 God is the Supreme Processor of all created things.
 He owns all, for He has made all and is the unrivaled LORD of everything.

 "By Him (Christ) all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him” (Colossians 1:16).

-The Word of the Gospel offers man the only perfect pattern of human conduct (the principles of righteousness) to help him walk in the Light that he may walk the straight path of God.
-As we walk His straight path of righteousness, we will be able to choose wisely and righteously in all areas of life and conduct.
+The Word of the Gospel offers man the only perfect pattern of human conduct (the principles of righteousness) to help him walk in the Light so that he may walk God's straight path.
+As we walk His path of righteousness, we can choose wisely and righteously in all areas of life and conduct.
 In matters of gambling, dancing, immodest apparel, profanity, alcohol, abortion, fornication, adultery, marriage, the home, the raising of children, and many more, for it is the only straight and truthful path for "such a time as this" (2 Peter 1:12; Esther 4:14).

 The Word of God is settled forever, and no man dare change it, for it is the only perfect standard of Truth.
-It teaches us to deny ungodliness and worldliness that we might live soberly, righteously and godly in the midst of a perverse and crooked and twisted generation among whom we must shine our light brightly.
+It teaches us to deny ungodliness and worldliness so that we might live soberly, righteously, and godly in the midst of a perverse, crooked, and twisted generation among whom we must shine our light brightly.

 Though our Father's world might rebel at His Word and divine authority and though men might change God’s standards of principles of righteousness calling evil good and good evil; changing darkness for light and light for darkness; bitter for sweet and sweet for bitter; and being wise and clever in their own eyes, God’s Word and divine principles of righteousness will be settled forever in heaven.

-Therefore let us not compromise our faith and conviction, let us continue being lights that shine brightly in word and deed, doing all things in the name of the Lord by His authority (Col. 3:17).
-Remember, that only the Gospel, His Truth can make men free from sin (John 8:32; 4:23-24).
-So we must continue to take the Sword of the Spirit out of the sheath and move forward to fight against our society’s moral decay.
+Therefore, let us not compromise our faith and conviction.
+Let us continue being lights that shine brightly in word and deed, doing all things in the name of the Lord by His authority (Col. 3:17).
+Remember that only the Gospel, His Truth, can free men from sin (John 8:32; 4:23-24).
+So, we must continue to take the Sword of the Spirit out of the sheath and move forward to fight against our society’s moral decay.

 "Grace to you and peace be multiplied in the knowledge of God and of Jesus our Lord; seeing that his divine power hath granted unto us all things that pertain unto life and godliness, through the knowledge of him that called us by his own glory and virtue; whereby he hath granted unto us his precious and exceeding great promises; that through these ye may become partakers of the divine nature, having escaped from the corruption that is in the world by lust" (2 Peter 1:2-4).